Poetry International Prize

 Contest opens in spring and runs from March 1 to April 30.
 Winners are announced in the fall.

-Congratulations to Adam O. Davis, winner of the 2022 Poetry International Prize
+Congratulations to Lee Peterson, winner of the 2023 Poetry International Prize

-The prize-winning poem “Pyrrhic Symphony” will appear in the next issue of Poetry International, PI 29.
+The prize-winning poem “Quartet for the End of Time” will appear in an upcoming issue of Poetry International.

 Past Winners